 The Primary Penang Festivals

-The lasting legacy of British colonialism in Penang is cultural diversity.
-Additionally, the three primary ethnic groups of Penang all remain devoted to the cultural and religious practices of their forefathers.
+The lasting legacy of British colonialism in Penang is this unique cultural diversity.
+This is because the three primary ethnic groups of Penang all remain strongly devoted to the cultural and religious practices of their forefathers.
 As a result, there is an eclectic mix of ethnic holidays every year.
-More recently, these traditional Penang festivals have been supplemented with community events that further enhance their appeal to visitors.
+Additionally, these traditional Penang festivals have been recently supplemented with additional events that further enhance their appeal to visitors.

-Nonetheless, the four primary Penang festivals are Wesak Day, Thaipusam, Chinese New Year and Hari Raya Aidilfitri.
-All 4 of these ethnic celebrations carry strong religious and cultural implications.
-These Penang Festivals are all centered around religious and cultural themes.
-The primary religions being Hinduism, Buddhism, Chinese deities and Islam respectively.
+Nonetheless, the four primary Penang festivals are Wesak Day, Thaipusam, Chinese New Year (including Pai Ti Kong) and Hari Raya Aidilfitri.
+As a result of the cultural triangle, all 4 of these celebrations carry strong religious and cultural implications.
+The primary religions being Hinduism, Buddhism, Chinese folk religion (deities) and Islam respectively.
 Additionally, this religious diversity is further divided along ethic lines – Tamil Indian (Hindu), Chinese (Buddhist, folk) and Malay (Islam).

 ISLAM + HINDUISM + BUDDHISM + CHINESE DEITIES = PENANG, MALAYSIA

 To be clear, Malaysia is a multicultural country and the multicultural Penang Festivals are for everyone who wishes to join in.
 Nonetheless, the celebrations are still heavily divided along ethnic lines just the same.

 Below, is a short description of the 4 main Penang Festival celebrations.
 Please note that the list is not all inclusive and there are many additional celebrations here throughout the year.

 The word Thaipusam can be broken down into 2 words.
 Thai which means the Tamil month of January/February and Pusam is the name of a star.
 The Pusam star reaches it’s highest point in the night sky on the day of the Thaipusam celebration.
 Additionally, this Penang festival is held during the full moon that occurs during the Tamil month of “Thai”.